Interactions of two and three mesons including higher partial waves from lattice QCD: Introduction

 In this paper, we study two- and three-particle systems composed either of pions or kaons at maximal isospin, specifically $2\pi^+$, $3\pi^+$, $2K^+$, and $3K^+$.
 We aim to significantly advance the study of multiparticle systems by including a much larger number of frames and a range of quark masses, and employing state-of-the-art methods, such as the stochastic LapH method~\cite{Morningstar:2011ka}, to obtain excited spectral levels with increased precision.
 We use the three-particle formalism developed in the generic relativistic field theory (RFT) approach~\cite{\HSQCa,\HSQCb}, which is the only method that has been explicitly worked out including higher partial waves~\cite{\dwave}.
 With hundreds of levels available---an increase of about an order of magnitude over previous work---we are able to determine elements of the three-particle K-matrix that were previously unexplored.

 We use three $N_f=2+1$ CLS ensembles that follow a chiral trajectory where the trace of the quark mass matrix is kept constant.
 The lightest pion mass is $M_\pi \simeq 200$~MeV, and the corresponding kaon mass is $M_K\simeq 480$~MeV.
 This allows us to study the dependence on quark (or pion/kaon) masses of the various scattering observables, allowing a comparison with the expectations of chiral perturbation theory (ChPT).
-As will be seen later, our results also indicate that we need to include not only the leading-order $s$-wave interactions, but also $d$-wave two- and three-particle interactions.
+As will be seen later, our results also indicate that we need to include not only the leading-order $s$-wave interactions, but also $d$-wave two-particle interactions as well as three-particle interactions in which pairs are in a relative $d$ wave.\footnote{ We stress that the total angular momentum of the three-particle interaction is not required to be nonzero when a pair sub-interaction is in a $d$ wave, because the relative angular momentum between the pair and the third particle can be nonzero.}

 This paper is organized as follows.
 In \Cref{sec:lattice}, we describe how we determine the finite-volume spectrum using LQCD. \Cref{sec:QC} contains a compilation of necessary theoretical background: the finite-volume formalism, the strategy for fitting the spectrum with the quantization conditions, the parametrizations that we use for two- and three-particle K-matrices, and the results from ChPT to which we compare.
 We present our fits of the quantization conditions to the spectrum in \Cref{sec:results}, and interpret the results in \Cref{sec:discussion}.
-We summarize our main conclusions in \Cref{sec:conc}. \Cref{app:A} collects some necessary group-theoretical results, and \Cref{app:B} summarizes the operators used in this work.
+We summarize our main conclusions in \Cref{sec:conc}. \Cref{app:A} collects some necessary group-theoretical results, \Cref{app:B} summarizes the operators used in this work, and \Cref{app:C} lists the energy levels used in our fits.